Adroiti/docs-for-code-review-tools/Pylint-import-error.md

 ## Description

-Used when pylint has been unable to import a module.
+Used when Pylint has been unable to import a module.